sean7512/RestEssentials/README.md

-RestEssentials is an extremely lightweight REST and JSON library for Swift 4.0+ and can be used on iOS or tvOS.
+RestEssentials is an extremely lightweight REST and JSON library for Swift 4.0+ and can be used on iOS, tvOS, watchOS, and macOS.

 ## Features